chirpy2605/voron/V0/Rapid_Burner/README.md

 # Rapid Burner v3

 This toolhead for the Voron v0.1 has been specifically designed for the Rapido UHF and Dragon UHF hotends.
+There are also alternative mounts for the Dragon + Volcano hotend combination.

 It uses the standard Voron X carriage.
 There's no loss in X or Z, and at most 3mm in Y.